AI inference cost / RunPlacement framework

 When can self-hosted inference make sense?

-Self-hosted inference can make sense when volume is high, utilization is predictable, model/runtime control matters, and the team can operate the serving stack safely.
+Self-hosted inference can make sense when volume is high, utilization is predictable, control matters, and the team can operate deployment, monitoring, upgrades, rollback, and incidents.
+The estimate should include idle warm capacity, shared infrastructure, storage, networking, observability, and engineering time before calling it cheaper.

 Sources